South Africa's president visits flood sites with death toll at 78 and expected to climb

-CAPE TOWN, South Africa — (AP) — South Africa's leader visited the region where devastating floods have left at least 78 people dead in the southeast of the country as search and rescue operations continued Friday for a fourth day and authorities said they expected the death toll to rise.
+CAPE TOWN, South Africa — (AP) — South Africa's leader visited the region where devastating floods have left at least 78 people dead in the country's southeast as searches continued Friday for a fourth day and authorities said they expected the death toll to rise.

 Ramaphosa attended a briefing by officials from the National Disaster Management Center and also visited a bridge where a school bus was washed away by flooding.
 Six students, the bus driver and another adult onboard were confirmed dead, while four other schoolchildren were among the missing.